 People who are abusive to others frequently seek to establish an order of things that places their victims at the lowest.

-• Refusing to acknowledge the abuse.
-When you express concern about their behavior, they could dismiss it, appearing to be confused at the idea.
+- Refusing to acknowledge the abuse.
+When you express concern about their behaviour, they could dismiss it, appearing to be confused at the idea.
 They might even say that you’re the one who has the anger or control problems or claim they are only angry because they’re an incredibly difficult person.

 A person who is abusive to you will usually attempt to convince you to prioritize their needs while you neglect your own.